Art 101 - Art History

 Purism’s leading figure was Charles-Édouard Jeanneret (1887 –1965).
 In a world recently torn apart by the horrors of World War 1, the Purists believed in the power of art to change the world.
 They also believed in the power to change and reinvent oneself.
 Turning his theories to action, Jeanneret changed his name to Le Corbusier, meaning Raven in French.

 The art of the Purists was similar to Cubism.
 Rather than being simply aesthetically pleasing, the Purists believed that art should place the viewer in an orderly state of mind.
 In turn, an orderly state of mind would promote social order in the world.
 Purist art focuses on the strict arrangement of elements on horizontal and vertical axes.
-Purism often times included musical instruments were used in to the work to suggest harmony.
+Purism often times included musical instruments that were used in the work to suggest harmony.

 Purism contributed to architecture and urban planning particularly in North America.
 Le Corbusier envisioned a city laid out on grid, of uniform style.
 He believed it should be dominated by sky scrapers and wide traffic arteries beneath.
 Parks would be laid out between the buildings and roads promoting an orderly clean and efficient city with greenery.